 The decision for PD catheter removal during renal transplantation represents a double-edged sword in transplant care.
-Appropriate management of DGF is important as premature removal in the setting of DGF may impact short- and long-term graft survival as well as graft rejection9-13.
-However, leaving it in situ for too long increases the risk of PD catheter-related complications, the most common being infection.
-Warren et al. reported a 7% rate of peritonitis if PD catheters were left in situ versus 0% if removed (p<0.05).
-Other studies have reported complication rates as high as 43%.
+Appropriate management of DGF is important, as premature removal in the setting of DGF may impact shortand long-term graft survival as well as graft rejection.9-13 However, leaving it in situ for too long increases the risk of PD catheter-related complications, the most common being infection.
+Warren et al reported a 7% rate of peritonitis if PD catheters were left in situ vs. 0% if removed (p<0.05).7 Other studies have reported complication rates as high as 43%4.
 In this study, we aimed to advance our understanding of predictors of DGF, post-transplant graft outcomes, and catheter-related complications to identify appropriate candidates for concurrent PD catheter removal.

-Elevated BMI as an independent risk factor for DGF is well supported in the literature for both adult and pediatric populations.
-A meta-analysis of 56 studies showed that patients with BMI >30 had a higher risk of delayed graft function (RR 1.52), mortality (RR 1.52), and acute rejection (RR 1.17).
-Increased peri-operative blood loss may be a surrogate marker of surgical complexity and indication for blood transfusion, which may be associated with DGF.
-We found that intra-operative graft urine production was a protective factor and may have prognostic value during renal transplantation.
-Similar results were reported by Koning et al. (RR 0.12, 95% CI 0.07-0.21).
-Furthermore, healthy post-transplant urine production has been linked to more favourable graft outcomes.
-However, according to our method of assessment of intra-operative graft urine production, we are unable to ascertain whether this represents true tubular function of the graft.
+Elevated BMI as an independent risk factor for DGF is well-supported in the literature for both adult and pediatric populations.^{14,15} A meta-analysis of 56 studies showed that patients with BMI >30 had a higher risk of DGF (relative risk [RR] 1.52), mortality (RR 1.52), and acute rejection (RR 1.17).16 Increased perioperative blood loss may be a surrogate marker of surgical complexity and indication for blood transfusion, which may be associated with DGF.17 We found